getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 **Search by Trace ID**

-You can search using `trace id` by expanding any of the span details and click on "Search by Trace."
+You can search using `trace id` by expanding any of the span details and click on "Search by Trace".

 You need **project permissions for each project** to see all the transactions within a trace.
 Each transaction in a trace is likely a part of a different project.
 If you don't have project permissions, some transactions may not display as part of a trace.